jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 When using *system aspects*, there seems to be a subtle phenomenon that some aspects might to be bound to an *object*, while other aspects may be bound to a *reference*.

-Object-bound aspects would be determined by an object.
+Object-bound aspects might be determined by an object.
 An object might also control its sub-objects’ reference-bound aspects.
 Therefore *reference-bound* aspects might also be called *sub-object-bound* aspects.

 The following aspects may be object-bound: